mlflow/mlflow-go/docs/porting-a-new-endpoint.md

 _get_tracking_store().delete_tag(request_message.run_id, request_message.key)
 ```

-We split up the service over multiple files (one Go file per entity), sometimes it might not existing yet.
+We split up the service over multiple files (one Go file per entity), sometimes it might not exist yet.
 This is typically where we convert proto structs to entities.
 In the case of `deleteTag`, we can just pass the two arguments to the store.

 In [tags.go](../pkg/tracking/service/tags.go):